 I joined CIS when I was a fellow in training, and even from the beginning, I have felt so welcome at every CIS meeting/event I have attended.
 Everyone is encouraged to participate in discussions and is interested in your opinion, regardless of the number of years you have been in practice, your subspecialty, or the type of practice setting you currently work.
-The camaraderie and collegiality among CIS members is warming and inspiring, and some many collaborations have resulted from this.
+The camaraderie and collegiality among CIS members is warming and inspiring, and so many collaborations have resulted from this.

 CIS is my work family, and I never want to miss an opportunity to interact with fellow CIS members.
 Because of this, I initially participated in CIS Summer School.
 This was an amazing and unique experience, and I am grateful I was able to participate.
 After summer school, I quickly got involved with the Early Career Immunologists committee and am currently the committee chair.
 Serving in this role has not only enhanced my leadership skills but also has allowed me to work closely with the CIS leadership to help shape future goals for CIS.
 I participated in the CIS mentorship program and have picked up several career mentors (who are also CIS members) along the way.
 Through my CIS involvement, I have built lasting relationships and created new research collaborations.
 CIS has had a tremendous impact on my career in academic medicine, my research, and the clinical care I am able to provide my patients.